 Weekly - 3

-Any of the four modules of this course comprises theoretical and practical classes (1h / week) and laboratory practices (2.5 hours / week).
+Any of the four modules of this course comprises theoretical and practical classes (1h / week) and laboratory practices in person (2.5 hours / week).
 The practical classes are expository nature, serving as a complement to the preparation and laboratory classes each week.
-Learning is complemented by questionnaires resolution in autonomy.
-The practical classes consist of laboratory sessions with practical work in groups.
+Learning is complemented by questionnaires /exercicies resolution in autonomy or in group. via moodle or in person.
+The practical classes consist of laboratory sessions with practical work in groups (maximum 3 people).

-In order to have attendance (“frequência”) recognized in this course, students have to be present in 2/3 of the theoretical-practical (TP) classes, attend 2/3 of the practical (P) classes and complete the evaluation elements that are given in EACH OF THE FOUR MODULES of this course.
+In order to have attendance (“frequência”) recognized in this course, students have to be present in 2/3 of the practical (P) classes and complete the evaluation elements that are given in EACH OF THE FOUR MODULES of this course.

 Students that have a “working-student” status, who are not required to attend P and TP classes, have to conduct an assessment in accordance with the instructions given by the responsible for the course.